 The AAMA offers the Certified Medical Assistant (CMA) designation, which requires students to pass an exam consisting of 200 multiple-choice questions covering areas such as administrative procedures, medical terms, healthcare law and anatomy.
 The AAMA provides online study aides, including an exam content outline and practice tests.
 The National Board of Medical Examiners verifies and approves the content of this exam.

 Certification is available to individuals who complete medical assistance programs at schools accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
-Candidates must take the exam within 30 days of completing medical receptionist training.
-Recertification is necessary every 60 months as of 2012.
+The exam must typically be taken within a certain amount of time following graduation.
+Recertification is necessary every 60 months as of 2014.

 National Healthcareer Association (NHA)